AstrobioMike/NASA-Exo-N-project/README.md

 # NASA-Exo-N-project

-See the config.yaml file for info and variables that need to be set.
+See the config.yaml file for variables that need to be set and example input file.